George Stinney: Background

-On March 23, 1944, the bodies of Betty June Binnicker (b.
-1933) and Mary Emma Thames (b.
-1937) were found in a ditch on the African-American side of Alcolu on March 23, 1944, after the girls failed to return home the night before.
-Stinney's father helped in the search.
+On March 23, 1944, the bodies of Betty June Binnicker and Mary Emma Thames were found in a ditch on the African-American side of Alcolu after the girls failed to return home the night before.
+Stinney's father assisted in the search.
 The girls had been beaten with a weapon, variously reported as a piece of blunt metal or a railroad spike.
 Binnicker and Thames both suffered severe blunt force trauma, resulting in penetration of both girls' skulls.
 According to a report by the medical examiner, these wounds had been "inflicted by a blunt instrument with a round head, about the size of a hammer."
 The medical examiner reported no evidence of sexual assault to the younger girl, though the genitalia of the older girl were slightly bruised.
-Both girls' hymens remained intact at the time of the autopsies.

 The girls were last seen riding their bicycles looking for flowers.
-As they passed the Stinneys' property, they had asked Stinney and his sister, Aimé, if they knew where to find "maypops", a local name for passionflowers.
+As they passed the Stinneys' property, they stopped to ask Stinney and his sister, Aimé, if they knew where to find "maypops", a local name for passionflowers.
 According to Aimé, she was with Stinney at the time the police later established the murders occurred.
 According to an article reported by the wire services on March 24, 1944, the sheriff announced the arrest of "George Junius" and stated that the boy had confessed and led officers to "a hidden piece of iron."
-Official records reported George's middle name as "Junius".
-However, his sister, Katherine Robinson, stated he had no middle name.
-"I don't know where they came up with that name", she said.
-"And why Junius?
-That's an awful name.
-His full name was George Stinney Jr."